Qovery/qovery-client-go/docs/ClusterInstanceTypeResponseListResultsInner.md

 `func (o *ClusterInstanceTypeResponseListResultsInner) HasArchitecture() bool`

 HasArchitecture returns a boolean if a field has been set.

+### GetGpuInfo

+`func (o *ClusterInstanceTypeResponseListResultsInner) GetGpuInfo() ClusterInstanceGpuInfo`

+GetGpuInfo returns the GpuInfo field if non-nil, zero value otherwise.

+### GetGpuInfoOk

+`func (o *ClusterInstanceTypeResponseListResultsInner) GetGpuInfoOk() (*ClusterInstanceGpuInfo, bool)`

+GetGpuInfoOk returns a tuple with the GpuInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGpuInfo

+`func (o *ClusterInstanceTypeResponseListResultsInner) SetGpuInfo(v ClusterInstanceGpuInfo)`

+SetGpuInfo sets GpuInfo field to given value.

+### HasGpuInfo

+`func (o *ClusterInstanceTypeResponseListResultsInner) HasGpuInfo() bool`

+HasGpuInfo returns a boolean if a field has been set.

+### GetAttributes

+`func (o *ClusterInstanceTypeResponseListResultsInner) GetAttributes() ClusterInstanceAttributes`

+GetAttributes returns the Attributes field if non-nil, zero value otherwise.

+### GetAttributesOk

+`func (o *ClusterInstanceTypeResponseListResultsInner) GetAttributesOk() (*ClusterInstanceAttributes, bool)`

+GetAttributesOk returns a tuple with the Attributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAttributes

+`func (o *ClusterInstanceTypeResponseListResultsInner) SetAttributes(v ClusterInstanceAttributes)`

+SetAttributes sets Attributes field to given value.

+### HasAttributes

+`func (o *ClusterInstanceTypeResponseListResultsInner) HasAttributes() bool`

+HasAttributes returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)